Nikola Tesla: Death

-In the fall of 1937 at the age of 81, after midnight one night, Tesla left the Hotel New Yorker to make his regular commute to the cathedral and library to feed the pigeons.
-While crossing a street a couple of blocks from the hotel, Tesla was unable to dodge a moving taxicab and was thrown to the ground.
+In the fall of 1937 at the age of 81, after midnight one night, Tesla left the Hotel New Yorker to make his regular commute to St. Patrick's Cathedral and the Public Library to feed the pigeons.
+While crossing a street a couple of blocks from the hotel, Tesla was struck by a moving taxicab and was thrown to the ground.
 His back was severely wrenched and three of his ribs were broken in the accident.
 The full extent of his injuries was never known; Tesla refused to consult a doctor, an almost lifelong custom, and never fully recovered.

-On 7 January 1943, at the age of 86, Tesla died alone in Room 3327 of the Hotel New Yorker.
-His body was found by maid Alice Monaghan when she entered Tesla's room, ignoring the "do not disturb" sign that Tesla had placed on his door two days earlier.
-Assistant medical examiner H.W.
-Wembley examined the body and ruled that the cause of death had been coronary thrombosis (a type of heart attack).
+On the night of 7 January 1943, at the age of 86, Tesla died alone in his hotel room.
+His body was found by a maid on the next day when she entered his room, ignoring the "do not disturb" sign that had been placed on his door three days earlier.
+An assistant medical examiner examined the body, estimated the time of death as 10:30 p.m. and ruled that the cause of death had been coronary thrombosis.

 Two days later the Federal Bureau of Investigation ordered the Alien Property Custodian to seize Tesla's belongings.
 John G. Trump, a professor at M.I.T. and a well-known electrical engineer serving as a technical aide to the National Defense Research Committee, was called in to analyze the Tesla items.
-After a three-day investigation, Trump's report concluded that there was nothing which would constitute a hazard in unfriendly hands, stating:
+After a three-day investigation, Trump's report concluded that there was nothing which would constitute a hazard in unfriendly hands.
 In a box purported to contain a part of Tesla's "death ray", Trump found a 45-year-old multidecade resistance box.

-On 10 January 1943, New York City mayor Fiorello La Guardia read a eulogy written by Slovene-American author Louis Adamic live over the WNYC radio while violin pieces "Ave Maria" and "Tamo daleko" were played in the background.
-On 12 January, two thousand people attended a state funeral for Tesla at the Cathedral of St. John the Divine in Manhattan.
-After the funeral, Tesla's body was taken to the Ferncliff Cemetery in Ardsley, New York, where it was later cremated.
-The following day, a second service was conducted by prominent priests in the Trinity Chapel (today's Serbian Orthodox Cathedral of Saint Sava) in New York City.
+On 10 January 1943, New York City mayor Fiorello La Guardia read a eulogy for Tesla at his funeral at the Cathedral of St. John the Divine.

-Estate

-In 1952, following pressure from Tesla's nephew, Sava Kosanović, Tesla's entire estate was shipped to Belgrade in 80 trunks marked N.T.
-In 1957, Kosanović's secretary Charlotte Muzar transported Tesla's ashes from the United States to Belgrade.
-The ashes are displayed in a gold-plated sphere on a marble pedestal in the Nikola Tesla Museum.